shutterstock

 Document any prerequisites or assumptions your code makes.
 This helps other developers understand what they need before they can use your code effectively.

-For example, the prerequisites for the project in the image below are Python version 3.7 or higher, Numpy version 1.18 or higher, and OpenCV version 4.2 or higher.
-The developer in charge of the code also assumes that input images are in RGB format and have been preprocessed to remove any artifacts or noise.
+For example, the prerequisites for the project in the image below are Python version 3.7 or higher, NumPy version 1.18 or higher, and OpenCV version 4.2 or higher.
+The developer responsible for the code also assumes that the input images are in RGB format and have been preprocessed to remove artifacts or noise.

 Python code includes details of prerequisite information